strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/installation/docker.md

 ## Development and/or Staging environments

-For working with Strapi locally on your host machine (i.e. development and/or staging environments), you can use the [Dockerfile](https://docs.docker.com/engine/reference/builder/) and if needed the [docker-compose.yml](https://docs.docker.com/compose/compose-file/) can also be used to start up a database container.
+For working with Strapi locally on your host machine you can use the [Dockerfile](https://docs.docker.com/engine/reference/builder/), and if needed the [docker-compose.yml](https://docs.docker.com/compose/compose-file/) can also be used to start up a database container.

 Both of these methods will require an existing Strapi project, or a new one created with [Strapi Quick Start](/developer-docs/latest/getting-started/quick-start.md).